paulnov/stata-tex/README.md

 ### Step 3

-Finally, the table_from_tpl command calls a python program that transfers the estimates into the latex template:
+Finally, use `table_from_tpl` to transfer the estimates into the LaTeX template (via Python):

     table_from_tpl, t(two_panel.tex) r(table_data.csv) o(output_table.tex)

-t = template file
-r = replacement data file
-o = output file
+t = template file, r = replacement data file, o = output file

-The easiest way to see how this works may be to work through the example file table_tpl.do and two_panel.tex that creates a contrived two panel output table from a system dataset.
+The easiest way to get this running may be to work through the example files `table_tpl.do` and `two_panel.tex` which create a contrived two panel output table from a system dataset.

-## Limitations
+## LIMITATIONS

-Unlike outreg, estout, etc., you can't add and remove columns from these tables without modifying the LaTeX template.
+- Unlike `outreg`, `estout`, etc., you can't add and remove columns from these tables without modifying the LaTeX template.
 This is an inherent limitation of having a totally customizable table template.

-If a placeholder appears multiple times in the output file, the first appearance will be used.
+- If a placeholder appears multiple times in the output file, the first appearance will be used.
 So you need to delete the output file each time you generate data.
 (It would probably be better to use the last appearance, then you could just keep adding to the same estimate data